Provider Alert! Telemedicine/Telehealth claims guidanceTexas Children's Health Plan

 Copays applicable to the CHIP program are to be waived for Telemedicine services.

-Out-of-network (OON) PCP designated specialties, limited to FP, IM, Pedi, OB/GYN, may also provide Telemedicine services during the duration of this disaster declaration.
+Out-of-network (OON) PCP (FP, IM, Pedi, OBG) designated specialties only, may also provide Telemedicine services during the duration of this disaster declaration.
 All other OON providers must obtain prior authorization to provide care and services via telemedicine or telehealth.

 Prior Authorizations and TMHP Guidance